Celebration at the Farm in the Valley

 Activities for kids in Jerusalem

-For the best experience, we recommend arriving in the morning to make the most of all the activities.
+For the best experience, we recommend arriving at the beginning of opening hours to make the most of the activities.

-Book your tickets in advance to secure your spot, payment required for ages 3 and up.
+We recommend booking tickets in advance.
+Tickets are required for ages 3 and up.

-Join us for a variety of fun and hands-on workshops, including: an agricultural water activity, pita baking on a traditional saj, nature-based crafts, Palm Leaf Weaving and ancient writing.
+Join a variety of hands-on workshops, including pita baking on a traditional saj, beeswax candle making, braiding, ancient writing, and nature-based crafts.

 Demonstrations of Ancient Crafts